ssmaceachern-dev/mythicalmonsters/chapter3_the_marketplace.md

 ### Rations
 This section describes rations which are used to stave off fatigue and restore vigor when they are used in the Exploration and Travel stages of gameplay.

 Traveling on the road can result in times where one does not have the luxury of a tavern or a home cooked meal to warm them against the nightly cold.
 For this purpose, many adventurers and journeymen carry around rations.
-In Mythical Monsters, rations represent a combination of a character’s food and water supply.
+In Mythmakers, rations represent a combination of a character’s food and water supply.

 Eating rations reduces a character’s Fatigue by 1 and increases their vigor equal to the quality of the rations.
 Upon using rations, the amount of rations decreases by 1.
 However, if a character goes a day without eating Rations, then their Fatigue increases by 1 the next day.